-Before you travel, you will need to have a good pair of waterproof hiking boots that have already been broken in.
+Before you travel, you will need to have a good pair of waterproof hiking boots that bode well with mud and rocky terrain.
 As you will be hiking for quite a few days, you want to make sure these will keep your feet dry and won't give you any blisters.

 We would also recommend a good pair of wool blend hiking socks to keep your feet extra comfortable and warm.

 If you are staying in refugios, bring a pair of sandals or flip flops for wearing inside so your feet can take a break from your hiking boots!

 A pair of hiking trousers that are breathable and light are a must, as these will dry out quickly after rain and will keep you from getting too warm when hiking long distances.
 A few wicking tops and fleeces are important to stop you from getting too sweaty while hiking.
 Cotton does not dry as quickly, or keep you as warm during active days.

 You will need to make sure you have a waterproof jacket and trousers, preferably gore-tex, to keep you dry in any downpours.

 You will definitely appreciate packing a change of clothes for post hike around the hut or camp, so you're not stuck in your dirty hiking gear!